-Minutes of the Interagency Autism Coordinating Committee (IACC) Services Subcommittee Webinar and Conference Call on March 26, 2009
+Minutes of the Interagency Autism Coordinating Committee (IACC) Services Subcommittee Conference Call and Webinar on March 26, 2009

-The Interagency Autism Coordinating (IACC) Services Subcommittee held a meeting on February 24, 2009 in Conference Room E of the NIH Neuroscience Center in Rockville, MD from 1:00 p.m. to 3:00 p.m.
+The Interagency Autism Coordinating (IACC) Services Subcommittee held a meeting on February 24, 2009 in Conference Room E of the NIH Neuroscience Center in Rockville, Maryland from 1:00 p.m. to 3:00 p.m.
 EDT.

 Subcommittee Member Participants: Ellen W. Blackwell, M.S.W., Co-Chair, Centers for Medicare & Medicaid Services (CMS); Lee Grossman, Co-Chair, Autism Society of America (ASA); Gail Houle, Ph.D., Department of Education; Larke Huang, Ph.D., Substance Abuse and Mental Health Services Administration (SAMHSA); Jennifer Johnson, Ed.D., Administration for Children and Families; Christine M. McKee, J.D.; Cathy Rice, Ph.D., (representing Norman Trevathan)Centers for Disease Control and Prevention (CDC); and Bonnie Strickland, Ph.D., (representing Peter van Dyck) Health Resources and Services Administration